-R&D KPI Dashboard Template will measure the efficiency and productivity of your R&D departmant with most used 26 performance metrics.
+Research and Development KPI Dashboard Template measures the efficiency of your R&D department.
+With 26 performance metrics, all in Excel.

 Research and development helps the companies to innovate new products and services and keep them ahead of it’s competitors.
 That’s why it is also important to make the measurements for the R&D Department.
 Without an effective and efficient strategy, the R&D department can’t fully serve its true purposes.
 That effective and efficient strategy may also vary depending on the scale of the company you manage.
 Make the right measurements and check the ratios and statistics of your company.

 This Research and Development KPI Dashboard will help you to understand what is missing or what causes your performance to stay in the same level with 26 R&D Metrics under 5 categories:

 Type your data into the Current Year Actual, Current Year Target, and Past Year Actual sheet tabs.
 You may either use the navigation buttons on the top to reach the sheet tabs or use the sheet tab section on the below of the sheet.